aliceminotto/lab_journal/lab_journal.md

 * to use programs in the cluster i need to source them, meaning **source name_and_version** (each time i log in the cluster), and then i can use it as usual. this way i cloned my git scripts repository and i should be able to put and pull stuff from there (and from other folders too)

+#####19/10/2015

+* read stuff about **pickle** and tried it. i should be able to get the data i want unpickling the output list.
+A[7] will be the list of probabiities (mutation, hgt, deletion, duplication), and A[8] will be the SEED. i will need to add the DT, number of jumps, run and n.

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)